rbdannenberg/soundcool/doc/design.md

 - The **back end** allows users to save, retrieve and manage projects and media.

+This document also contains other topics, including

+- OSC connections

+- Local server support

 ## Audio Components

 ## GUI Components